Japan Fast Facts

 1185-mid-1800 - Japan is ruled under the feudal system of the shogun (military commanders); the emperors of Japan were figureheads.

-1868 - The Meji Restoration, when Japan returns to the direct imperial rule that began circa 660 BC.
+1868 - The Meiji Restoration, when Japan returns to the direct imperial rule that began circa 660 BC.

 1868-1890 - The modernization of Japan, the formation of political parties, the national assembly, the cabinet and the constitution.